jeapostrophe/runic/docs/source/runic_root.rst

 Arguments:
 ==========

-	:c:`r` – A :c:`runic_t` object that was returned as a result of a successful open operation.
+	**r** – A :c:`runic_t` object that was returned as a result of a successful open operation.
 Attempting to use any other object is undefined behavior.
 The program will almost certainly return an invalid :c:`runic_obj_t` object.
 Attempting to access root objects with invalid :c:`runic_t` objects is not encouraged.

 Returns:
 ========